Last Updated on July 16, 2019 by Ed Joven

 - 1 bundle kangkong leaves

-- 2 tbsp Sampaloc / Tamarind Sinigang mix
+- 2 tablespoon Sampaloc / Tamarind Sinigang mix

 - 3 Siling haba